 We happened to chance upon the most gorgeous sunset of our life, while on our way back to our room.
-The view was so good that we decided to take a break and spend some time to enjoy nature’s spectacular show.
+The view was so good that we spent some extra time to enjoy nature’s spectacular show.

-Take a bus (see “Where to stay and getting around” section) and visit Anacapri.
-Beautiful aerial views of Capri can be seen from here and stroll along the quiet alleys surrounded by tiny houses with their vegetable gardens.
+Take a bus (see “Getting around” section) and visit Anacapri where beautiful aerial views of Capri can be seen.
+Try to stroll along the quiet alleys surrounded by tiny houses with their vegetable gardens.
 Anacapri is more residential and tranquil compared to its rival Capri.
-For a breathtaking panorama of the island, head to the top of Monte Solaro (by chairlift from Piazza Vittoria) and take in the beauty of this scenic island.
+For a breathtaking panorama of the scenic island, head to the top of Monte Solaro (by chairlift from Piazza Vittoria).

 Blue Grotto (Grotta Azzurra):

 The most famous sight seeing activity at Capri is that of the Blue Grotto, where you pass through the meter-high cave mouth into a cavern dominated by azure blue light.
 The bright azure colour of the water inside the cave is due to the sunlight entering the cave through an underwater opening which is positioned exactly under the cave’s mouth.
 The red reflections are filtered out and only the blue light enters the cave.
 Entering the cavern is an experience by itself as you will need to lay low on a small long wooden boat.
 The person rowing the boat would take the boat inside the cavern through the darkness towards the bright blue light.